Zamiell/isaac-faq/misc/Blog-Response.md

 ## 8. There are no TypeScript comments in the Lua output.

-I agree that it would be nice for TypeScript comments to get copied over.
-In fact, it's one of the open issues on the TypeScriptToLua Github.
-Maybe it will get implemented soon!
-The nice thing about TypeScriptToLua is that it is actively maintained and continues to get nice goodies added as time progresses.
+Edit - As of May 2022, TSTL now produces comments in the Lua output, so this point is no longer relevant.

-Until then, I think it's worth noting that while having comments would be nice, it makes **zero practical difference**.
+However, even if there was not comments in the Lua output, it would make **zero practical difference**.
 Jill points out that without comments, troubleshooting might become really hard, but this is dead wrong.
 When you get a runtime error and a Lua line number, finding the matching TypeScript code is trivial because all of the Lua function names and variable names are the same.

 <br>

 ## 9. You need to cast to get around functions that return undefined.

-Jill's example attempts to show that you "have to cast" in order for some code to compile, but this is not true.
-Her example is instead better written like this, which requires no casting:
+Jill's example attempts to show that you "have to cast" in order for some code to compile, but this is not true, and showcases her lack of understanding in how to program TypeScript.
+Instead, her example is better written like this, which requires no casting:

 ```ts
 const players = getPlayers();
 const nonCoopGhosts = players.filter((player) => !player.IsCoopGhost());
 ```

 And if I may, let's take a quick moment to reflect on how easy to read and high-level this code is!
-The equivalent Lua code for doing this one simple thing would be much harder to bugfix, much harder to maintain, and so on.
+The equivalent Lua code for doing this one simple thing would be much harder to bug-fix, much harder to maintain, and so on.
 It's an excellent example of the power of TypeScript.

 In general, I think Jill is confused about how TypeScript casting works.
-In my mods, I hardly ever cast anything.
-One notable exception is `Entity.GetData()`, since the return type on that is `Record<string, unknown>`, and it is often useful to cast that into a more specific interface to achieve even better type safety than what `Record<string, unknown>` would provide.
-(Notice that in this case we are casting to get *more* type safety, not less. =p)
+In my mods, it's extremely rare that I would need to cast anything.

 <br>

 ## 10. It pollutes the global namespace with `__TS__` functions.

-IsaacScript no longer does this.
-(An earlier version of TSTL did.)
+Edit - As of March 2022, TSTL no longer makes any global variables, so this point is no longer relevant.

 <br>